Skip to content

 tab_position: str = "top",

-background: Optional[str] = None,
+background: str | None = None,

-theme: Optional[str] = None,
+theme: str | None = None,

-"""Render tabbed container as SVG (active tab only).
+"""Render tabbed container (active tab only).

 In a tabs layout, each tab gets the full container size minus the tab bar.